 The M-LOK handguard is slim and comfortable.
 Although it’s thin, heat will never be an issue you’ll have to deal with.
-Blazing through 30 round stick mag after 30 round stick mag never gets uncomfortable.
+Blazing through 30 round stick mags never gets uncomfortable.

 Folding It Up

-Folding and unfolding the gun requires no tools and the gun locks in both positions.
+Folding and unfolding the gun requires no tools.
+Additionally, the gun locks in both positions.
 To fold the weapon, the trigger guard is pressed forward, thereby unlocking it.
 Then the gun can be folded.
 The area near the front sight locks into a small catch at the rear of the stock.

 To unfold the gun, the tab at the rear of the stock needs to be pulled forward.